1995parham/saf/README.md

 The consumer side gets events from NATS and do the process which may takes time.
 The producer side here is an HTTP server.

+Produce uses a same channel for all subjects and marshals data into JSON.

 ## Scenarios

 1. We have event on the producer side, but there isn't any available server, so we need to send an error.